cayrols/spd/README.md

   * `Ctrl-b : kill-pane -a -t 0`

 # Usage
-The classical way of using it is by considering the following standard way of execution:
+The classical way of using it is by considering the following standard way of execution of a parallel execution:
 ```
 mpirun -n 4 ./exec_name <params_list>
 ```